nbgallery/rpki/README.md

 ```

 ## Details
-rpki can run in interactive or non-interactive R sessions (depending on how the pki passphrase is provided).
 By default, rpki expects a .mypki configuration file to be located in a user's home directory at `~/.mypki`.
 If the configuration file is invalid or corrupt, the user will be prompted for file paths to a certificate authority bundle and a PKI file.

 To pki-enable the httr package, the following httr config settings are defined
 * cainfo